twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **ShowConnectionBetweenPoints** – Used with **Show Connection** in the Grid toolbar.
 Default is on.
 * **ShowFirstAndLastPointIndicators** – Used with **Show First and Last** in the Grid toolbar.
 Default is on.
 * **ShowToolbarWindowBackground** – Show or hide the Background Image toolbar.
 Default is off.
-* **ShowToolbarWindowKerning** – Show or hide the kerning window.
+* **ShowToolbarWindowKerning** – Show or hide kerning window for preview purpose.
 Default is off.
-* **ShowToolbarWindowMembers** – Show or hide the members window for use with colored fonts.
+* **ShowToolbarWindowMembers** – Show or hide members for colored fonts.
 Default is off.
-* **ShowToolbarWindowPalette** – Show or hide the palette for use with colored fonts.
+* **ShowToolbarWindowPalette** – Show or hide the palette for colored fonts.
 Default is off.
 * **ShowToolbarWindowTransformation** – Show or hide the transformation toolbar.
 Default is on.
 * **ShowToolbarWindowValidation** – Used with **Show Report** in the Glyph toolbar.
 Default is off.